ros-industrial/ros2_canopen/canopen/sphinx/user-guide/master.rst

 Master Driver
 =============

-The master node handles the creation of the necessary can interface and sets up a canopen event loop which drivers can hook onto.
+The master driver handles the creation of the necessary can interface and sets up a canopen event loop which drivers can hook onto.
 In addition, the node offers services for communicating with nodes via nmt and sdo.

-The device manager will automatically spawn a master node on start-up.
-The master node is configured by the provided dcf file.
+.. csv-table:: Master Drivers
+   :header: Type, Package, Name
+   :widths: 30, 20, 50

+   lifecycle, canopen_master_driver, ros2_canopen::LifecycleMasterDriver
+   simple, canopen_master_driver, ros2_canopen::MasterDriver

 Services
 --------